betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 Betaflight may not be able to support all Targets ( or specific boards) due to the design of each one differing on the DMA pinout.
 Look below to find what may or may not be working.

-### Flight Controllers Tested to Support Dshot on Betaflight 3.1 without Mods or remapping:
+### Flight Controllers Tested to Support DShot on Betaflight 3.1 without Mods or remapping:

 - AIORACERF3
 - Airbot F3 (SPRACINGF3)